JonasMoss/polygrams/README.md

 polygrams
 ================

-The polygrams package includes function for handling of *Bernstein polygrams*, a class of non-parametric density estimators.
+The polygrams package includes functions for handling of *Bernstein polygrams*, a class of non-parametric density estimators.

 Installation
 ------------